Customization or Personalized Instruction

 Upon discovering how classical Christian education fits with our family goals and beliefs, we have been trying to employ the form and content in our homeschooling.
 We aim to employ the seven liberal arts and the great books in our curriculum.
 But more importantly, we hope to grow wise, virtuous, and eloquent children who are continually nourished by what is True, Good, and Beautiful.

-We choose to homeschool so we can ground our children in the Christian worldview by instructing them according to Scripture.
+We choose to homeschool so that we can ground our children in the Christian worldview by instructing them according to Scripture.

 John Calvin wrote in his magnum opus: